sk-zk/streetlevel/doc/mapy.md

 **omega/phi/kappa: *float***
 Some kind of photogrammetry format for angles, in radians.
 Look, I don't know what this is, I just convert it 🤷‍♂️

-**pitch: *float***
+**pitch/roll: *float***
-Pitch offset of the panorama in radians, converted from OPK.
+ Pitch and roll offset for upright correction of the panorama, in radians.
+Converted from omega/phi/kappa angles.

 **provider: *str***
 The name of the company which created the panorama.

-**roll: *float***
-Roll offset of the panorama in radians, converted from OPK.

 **tile_size: *Size***
-Mapy panoramas are broken up into multiple tiles.
+Mapy panoramas are broken up into a grid of tiles.
 This returns the size of one tile.

 **uri_path: *str***
 Part of the panorama tile URL.